 - Extra cleaning and sanitation of facilities

-- Limited number of students on campus; a max of 2 concurrent courses, held only in large format classrooms that can provide 6 feet of space between students with a private bathroom.
-Max group size 10, including instructor.
+- Limited number of students on campus, held only in large format classrooms that can provide 6 feet of space between students with a private bathroom.
 Sadly, no pizza bakes or community gatherings outside of class.

 - Arrive healthy.
-Consider practicing conscientious social distancing two weeks prior to the course.
-If you can get a test prior to coming, please do so.
+If you are unvaccinated, consider practicing conscientious social distancing two weeks prior to the course.
+If you are unvaccinated and can get a test prior to coming, please do so.
 If you’re sick, please don’t come.
 You will receive a full refund.

 - We will need your help in maintaining a clean and safe classroom environment throughout your course.
 At the end of the teaching day, students and instructors will sweep the floor, take out the trash if necessary, and wipe surfaces down - doorknobs, common tools, light switches, workspaces.

-- Lunch needs to be eaten at a personal work station or off campus.
+- Lunch needs to be eaten at a personal work station, outside, or off campus.
 Each classroom will have a small refrigerator or cooler available for lunch storage.